jackellenberger/emojme/README.md

       --verbose                log debug messages to console
-      --top <value>            (verbose cli only) the top n favorites you'd like to see (default: 10) --usage                  (verbose cli only) print emoji usage of favorites in addition to their names
+      --top <value>            (verbose cli only) the top n favorites you'd like to see (default: 10) --usage                  (verbose cli only) print emoji usage of favorites in addition to their names --usage                  do not attempt to marry favorites with complete adminlist content.
+Results will contain only emoji name and usage count.

   help [command]           get command specific help